Why some heaps support constant-amortized-time decrease-key operations, and others do not: The pure heap model

-Obviously, in order to execute an \opEm, the minimum must be determined.
-While at the beginning of the \opEm\ operation, the structure of the heap may consist of a forest of many heap-ordered trees, the pure-heap model requires that these trees be combined into one tree through a process called \emph{pairing}.
-The pairing operation takes two roots and attaches the root with larger key value as the leftmost child of the root with smaller key value.
-(Note that while the pairing operation brings to mind pairing heaps, it is the fundamental building block of many heaps.
+\shortfull{To}{Obviously, in order to} execute an \opEm, the minimum must be determined. \shortfull{In an \opEm, the forest of heaps must be combined into a single heap using an operation called \emph{pairing}, which takes two roots and attaches the root with larger key value as the leftmost child of the root with smaller key value.} {At the beginning of the \opEm\ operation, the structure of the heap may consist of a forest of many heap-ordered trees, the pure-heap model requires that these trees be combined into one tree through a process called \emph{pairing}.
+The pairing operation takes two roots and attaches the root with larger key value as the leftmost child of the root with smaller key value.} \begin{shortonly} \footnote{(Note that while the pairing operation brings to mind pairing heaps, it is the fundamental building block of many heaps.
+Even the \emph{skew heap} \cite{DBLP:journals/siamcomp/SleatorT86}, which seems at first glance to not use anything that looks like the pairing operation, can be shown in all instances to be able to be transformed into a pairing-based structure at no decrease in cost \cite{DBLP:conf/wae/Fredman99}).} \end{shortonly} \begin{fullonly} (Note that while the pairing operation brings to mind pairing heaps, it is the fundamental building block of many heaps.
 Even the \emph{skew heap} \cite{DBLP:journals/siamcomp/SleatorT86}, which seems at first glance to not use anything that looks like the pairing operation, can be shown in all instances to be able to be transformed into a pairing-based structure at no decrease in cost \cite{DBLP:conf/wae/Fredman99}).
 We require this process to happen in the pointer model, where there is some constant number of pointers that start at the leftmost root and move around and perform pairings.

-For the purposes of the analysis, it is needed to have a very fine view of what constitutes a constant-time suboperation, but, what is presented below is constant-time-equivalent to other natural ways of having a pointer model view with the basic primitive being pairing of the roots.
+For the purposes of the analysis, it is needed to have a very fine view of what constitutes a constant-time suboperation, but, what is presented below is constant-time-equivalent to other natural ways of having a pointer model view with the basic primitive being pairing of the roots. \end{fullonly}

 In the execution of the extract-min operation, the use of some constant number $\pointers$ of pointers $\pointer_1, \pointer_2, \ldots \pointer_\rho$ is allowed.
 They are all initially set to the leftmost root.
-The constant $\pointers$ is a parameter of the model.
-These are the suboperations that are allowed to execute the \opEm\ operation:
+The constant $\pointers$ is a parameter of the model. \shortfull{}{These are the suboperations that are allowed to execute the \opEm\ operation:}